strmlineapp-ux/agileflow/src/docs/design-system.md

     -   The new entity is typically placed immediately after the original in the list.
 -   **Application**: Used for duplicating Pages or other complex entities to serve as a starting point for a new configuration.

+---

+### 7. Interactive List Selection

+This pattern provides a clean alternative to checkboxes for selecting multiple items in a list, especially within a popover or compact space.

+-   **Trigger**: Clicking on an item within the list.
+-   **Interaction**:
+    -   Clicking an unselected item marks it as selected.
+    -   Clicking a selected item deselects it.
+-   **Visual Cues**:
+    -   **Selected State**: The item's text and/or icon changes to a distinct color.
+This can be the primary theme color or a color associated with the item itself (e.g., a team's brand color).
+The background might also receive a subtle `bg-accent` highlight.
+    -   **Unselected State**: The item is displayed in a default, muted state (e.g., `text-muted-foreground`).
+-   **Application**: Ideal for managing associations in popovers, such as assigning users, teams, or roles to a page, or associating tabs with a page.

 ## Visual & Theming Elements

 ### Icons & Hover Effects